gltyx/cosmic-forge/AUTOMATION INTERVIEW.md

-AUTOMATION INTERVIEW
+"AUTOMATION INTERVIEW"

 "What factors do you consider when deciding whether to automate a test case?
 Provide an example of a good candidate for automation and one that should remain manual."

 Repetition & Frequency – Automate tests that run frequently.
 Stability of Functionality – Automate tests for features that don’t change often.
 Data-Driven Scenarios – Good for automation when the same test needs to run with multiple inputs.